jwlodek/py_cui/docs/widgets.md

 # Widgets

 Below are details on each widget supported by `py_cui` including how to add them to a CUI, draw behavior, and default keybindings.
-Please take a look at `Classes and Functions` section of these docs to see function/attribute information.
+Please take a look at the extended API documentation section on widgets to see function/attribute information.

 ### Label